SUNSET OF FURMANKIND

 “Don't I know it,” Jon replied drowsily.
 “I've been an administrator, myself.
 It takes a lot of skill, leadership and a great deal of luck to corral a group of dissimilar people into a team, especially if you're going to be saddled with Furs transformed at other locations around the world that you won't know very well – if at all.
 I wish you all the luck.”

 Avon smiled.
-“Thank you.
-Yes, that's all true and this is why I wanted to talk to you.
+“That’s all true and this is why I wanted to talk to you.
 I would like to recommend you as the leader of the Felis group when it finally gets its assignment.”

 Jon looked up at him in surprise, now fully alert, but then he began to laugh.
 To suggest that a convicted killer and a confessed hater of Furs be put in charge of a group of them would never be accepted by Stockholm.